The benefits of a workplace mentoring program for employers 🙌

 What does your business aim to gain from a mentoring scheme? 💭

-Every business is different, with its own unique goals and ways of working, so before you set up a workplace mentor program at your business, it’s important to ask ‘what do you hope to gain from a mentoring program?’
+Before you set up a workplace mentor programme at your business, it’s important to ask, ‘what do you hope to gain from a mentoring programme?’

 Are there specific areas of your business that aren’t meeting targets and need improving?